Passover Desserts: Vegan Style

 No Bake Peanut Butter Fudge from Earth Balance

-It was this recipe that inspired my winning entry at the 2014 Totally Fabulous Vegan Bake-Off.
+It was a recipe from Earth Balance’s website that inspired my winning entry at the 2014 Totally Fabulous Vegan Bake-Off.
 Take one taste and you’ll quickly realize why it captivated votes!
-P.S Swirl in some melted chocolate it you like!
+P.S.
+Swirl in some melted chocolate it you like!

 Chocolate Cornflake Bites

 In this Toronto Veg Blog post, I spoke of a family friend who would always bring her signature vegan dessert for me at any occasion.
 While I unfortunately never got an official recipe from her, I suspect it basically consists of melting dark chocolate or dark chocolate chips, and stirring in corn flakes (or whatever equivilant Passover-friendly cereal you like), then pouring tablespoons of the mixture into mini muffin cup holders and putting them in the fridge to firm up.

 No Bake Pecan Chocolates